AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the full view of the root type of ``t``, traversing subtypes, derivations and privacy.

+.. function:: get_formals(subp_spec)

+    Given a SubpSpec node, return a list of all its formal parameter defining names, each one associated to its ParamSpec node.

 .. function:: get_parameter(params, actual)

     Given a ``List[ParamActual]``, return the parameter corresponding to